-A key element of Science is the use of induction.
-Induction deals with attaining new knowledge by generalizing from particular events or objects.
+What many call the Scientific Method is only one approach to induction.
+Induction deals derives new knowledge by generalizing from particular events or objects.
 Induction has been refined in science to include observing nature, generating a hypothesis from your observations, then testing your hypothesis by experiment.

 Galileo and other scientists of his time were champions of the scientific method.
 While the seventeenth century brought the clearest exponents of the scientific method, there was at least a 350-year tradition in Europe of discussions on the use of inductive techniques very similar to science before the seventeenth century.
 Roger Bacon, a Franciscan monk, is known to have discussed a sequence of observation, generation of hypothesis ( predictions ), and then demonstration of the hypothesis via experiment.
 Grosseteste, the Roman Catholic Bishop of Lincoln, was an advocate of inductive techniques as well, considering it the discovery of causes from the study of effects.
 The techniques used by these 13th century philosophers (and clerics) was to be known as "resolution and composition" and was to be discussed and taught continuously in various parts of Europe between the 13th century and Galileo's time.